 The use of written language allows me to disseminate beautiful ideas — of social, philosophical and emotional importance — that would otherwise reside only the privacy of my mind.
 My performances are inspired by the ancient notion of the Greek Agora in which performer and viewer, creation and consumption occupy the same space.
 My focus is on the free flow of energy from the bodies present in a space, where outcomes are unpredictable, ushered by the provocations posed to the audience.
-Be it through my physical presence and actions, through the use of language, or through tactile and sensorial materials and colors I strive to seduce the gaze of the spectator into the intricancies of the era of instant communication, such as love, reproduction, replication, socio-economic inequality, justice, and identity.
+Be it through my physical presence and actions, through the use of language, or through tactile and sensorial experiences, materials and colors I strive to seduce the gaze of the spectator into the intricacies of love, reproduction, replication, socio-economic inequality, justice, and identity in the era of instant communication.
 My work as both an artist and a curator is designed to create temporary autonomous zones where critical thinking and constructive criticism are encouraged.
 I am fueled by the thought that fatalism can be overcome and that alternatives abound.

 I am still trying to figure out which box I should check when asked who I am, and I know I am NOT alone.